-It's not possible to reduce fat from specific spots in your body, but you can reduce lower belly fat by reducing your overall percentage of body fat, explains Nick Hounslow an LA-based ISSA certified personal trainer.
+It's impossible to reduce fat from specific spots in your body, but you can reduce lower belly fat when you reduce your overall body fat percentage, explains Nick Hounslow, a Los Angeles-based ISSA-certified personal trainer.

-"As a nutritionist, I tell my clients that you can work your core all you want but if your nutrition isn't 80 percent you will not see any results," says Stephanie Rofkahr, nutritionist and certified personal trainer.
-Here, Rofkahr is speaking to the concept that is generally accepted by the fitness and nutrition community: weight loss is 80 percent proper nutrition and 20 percent exercise.
+"As a nutritionist, I tell my clients that you can work your core all you want, but if your nutrition isn't 80 percent, you will not see any results," says Stephanie Rofkahr, a nutritionist and certified personal trainer.
+Here, Rofkahr is speaking to the concept generally accepted by the fitness and nutrition community: Weight loss is 80 percent proper nutrition and 20 percent exercise.

-When dining out you rarely know exactly what ingredients are included in your meals, but cooking at home brings you a lot more control over what you eat.
+When dining out, you rarely know exactly what ingredients are included in your meals, but cooking at home gives you much more control over what you eat.
 If you're trying to eat a healthier diet to reduce fat, cooking at home is a big help.
-Another great part of eating at home?
+Another pro of eating at home?
 You'll most likely save a bunch of money, too.

 Challenge Yourself to Some Planks

-If you're of the competitive type, challenge yourself to 30 days of planks.
-"Planking is simple but an effective exercise for everyday people to train their lower belly," says Hasan Adkins, a Nationally Certified Fitness Coach.
+If you're the competitive type, challenge yourself to 30 days of planks.
+"Planking is a simple but effective exercise for everyday people to train their lower belly," says Hasan Adkins, a nationally certified fitness coach.
 "Focus on consistency first, then build from there."

-One way to target lower belly fat is to engage in high intensity exercise a couple times a week.
-But keep in mind that high intensity is a relative term, and will be different from person to person.
+One way to target lower belly fat is to engage in high-intensity exercise a of couple times a week.
+But keep in mind that high intensity is a relative term and will be different from person to person.
 "The key is to create intervals for yourself so that you're getting your heart rate up high several times during your 30- to 40-minute workout," Pelc Graca says.
 "This could mean a HIIT workout, a jog to fast run interval workout, a slow walk to brisk walk interval workout, or any other exercise modality you prefer."

 Focus on Your Core

 "Everything in our bodies is so intrinsically connected.
-Technically we can't target just our lower abs with exercises or nutrition tips," explains AKT Master Trainer Alissa Tucker.
-"What we can do is work our core from all angles so we work not only the rectus abdominis, aka our six pack muscles, but we also work our transverse abdominis, the deep core muscles, and our obliques."
+Technically we can't target just our lower abs with exercises or nutrition tips," explains AKT master trainer Alissa Tucker.
+"What we can do is work our core from all angles so we work not only the rectus abdominis, aka our six-pack muscles, but also our transverse abdominis ( the deep core muscles) and our obliques."